mpnordland/pine_pass/README.md

 ## Build instructions

-Uses flit to make sdist and wheel
+Uses setuptools to make sdist and wheel

 ```
 make
 ```

+once that finishes, you'll find a dist folder in the project root.
+In there will be a Python source package and a wheel.
+You can install either one (I don't think it really matters) using `pip install <name of file>`.
+Then you can either run `pinepass` or find it in your application menu.

 Installing the built package will add the pinepass command.